The North Face Dryzzle Futurelight Review | Is This Rain Jacket Worth It?

 Weight Of The North Face Dryzzle Futurelight Rain Jacket

-This is one of the lightest 3-layer rain jackets you’ll find on the market, other than the extremely lightweight Macpac Traverse jacket which weighs an astonishing 330g.
+This is one of the lightest 3-layer rain jackets you’ll find on the market, other than the extremely lightweight Macpac Traverse jacket, which weighs an astonishing 300g.
 The North Face Dryzzle Futurelight jacket has an average weight of 433 g for men and 387 g for women.

 But what’s more impressive is the fact that the lightweight properties don’t impede the durability of the jacket.
-This is a factor that is of highest priority for me so I was pleased to see that I could get the best of both worlds with the Dryzzle jacket.
+This is a factor that is of the highest priority for me, so I was pleased to see that I could get the best of both worlds with the Dryzzle jacket.

 Packability

-The North Face Dryzzle Futurelight rain jacket features an internal zippered pocket where you can stuff the jacket into to compress its already small size.
+The North Face Dryzzle Futurelight rain jacket can be stuffed into its chest pocket to compress its already small size.
 Once it’s packed into the zippered pocket, you’ll find a loop that can be attached to a carabiner so you can hang it on the outside of your pack when it’s wet.

 This stuff pocket is a handy feature that does make it smaller and better to carry.
 But honestly, I find myself rolling it into the hood on most occasions as it’s quicker and easier.